gdh1995/vimium-c/README.md

   * the old behavior was to do nothing, which is somehow inconvenient
   * the dialog works again if you reload this extension, or just restart Chrome
 * Firefox: fix a potential vulnerability in v1.75.7 and v1.75.8
-* update some notes in PRIVACY-POLICY about which permissions may be removed safely
+* update some notes in PRIVACY POLICY about which permissions may be removed safely

 1.75.8 (only released on Firefox):
 * LinkHints: smarter hinting and now `<video>` and `<audio>` are clickable